pumpan/HelpingHand/README.md

 ## Support
 For any issues, feedback, or feature requests, please open an issue on the GitHub repository.
 License This addon is licensed under the MIT License.
 Feel free to modify and distribute it according to the terms of the license.

 # DO NOT USE AUTOFIXGROUPS JUST YET!
 THIS IS NOT WORKING AS IT SHOULD!
-THIS IS A BETA RELEASE
+THIS IS AN EARLY RELEASE